hannahfarkas/hannahfarkas.github.io/projects.md

 <details>
 <summary><strong>Abstract</strong></summary>

-We study political influence on bureaucratic processes surrounding the allocation of government resources.
-Combining novel administrative data from the Federal Emergency Management Agency (FEMA) with hydrological models, we find that a standard deviation decrease in a county’s alignment with the president leads to a 28%p drop in the probability of bureaucrats flagging a county as requiring federal aid following a flooding event, controlling for flood intensity.
+We study whether bureaucrats preemptively reflect the executive politician's preferences in their decisions.
+Combining novel administrative data from the Federal Emergency Management Agency (FEMA) with hydrological models, we find that a standard deviation decrease in a county's alignment with the president leads to a 28 percentage point drop in the probability of bureaucrats flagging a county as requiring federal aid following a flooding event, controlling for flood intensity.
 This bias disappears in the most severe floods.
-We find evidence suggesting that such biases are driven by the share of political appointees in FEMA’s executive positions.
+We find evidence suggesting that such biases are significantly reduced when a career civil servant is overseeing the bureaucratic process rather than a political appointee.
 </details>

+### The Economic Value of Weather Forecasts: A Quantitative Systematic Literature Review
+With Manuel Linsenmeier, Marta Talevi, Paolo Avner, Bramka Arga Jafino, and Moussa Sidibe

 ### When the Credit Dries Up: Examining the Effect of Water Utility Surcharges on Consumer Credit
 With Steve Ramos